autodesk-platform-services/aps-tutorial-postman/ModelDerivative_07/instructions/task-3_op2.md

-# Task 3, Option 2 – Translate to SVF2
+# Task 3 – Translate to SVF2

 To generate zone and space information while translating, you must set a few specific options in the request header and the JSON body.
 Generating zone and space information can cause translation time to increase.
 As such, these options must be specified only when you need zone and space information.